noxiousghost/air-quality-analyzer-nestJS/README.md

 This project is the backend service for an IoT-based air quality monitoring device that measures Kathmandu's air quality on a daily basis.
 It allows uploading and saving air quality reports, cleaning malformed data, and generating insights on the data.

+`NOTE!!:`
+I created this project without any prior experience with NestJS simply to explore NestJS and SQL database.
+I had already done this same project using ExpressJS and Mongodb previously which is I think better than this and deployed it as well.
+For Express & Mongodb version, [click here.](https://github.com/noxiousghost/air-quality-analyzer)

 ## Features

 - Upload a CSV file and save air quality reports in the database